ezsystems/ez-js-rest-client/README.md

 $ grunt build
 ```

- This command will (re)generate the files `dist/CAPI.js`, `dist/CAPI-min.js` and `dist/PromiseCAPI.js`.
+This command will (re)generate the files `dist/CAPI.js`, `dist/CAPI-min.js`
+and `dist/PromiseCAPI.js`.
-First 2 files are full and minified versions of the regular client library wich doesn't have any dependencies and
+First 2 files are full and minified versions of the regular client library
-is intended for general use.
+which doesn't have any dependencies and is intended for general use.

  The `PromiseCAPI.js` is a promise-based version of the library
 which has a dependency on the Q library.
-While using this version a developer himself is responsible for inclusion of Q library into the project.
+While using this version a developer
+himself is responsible for inclusion of Q library into the project.
-It can be done by using preferred dependency management system or by simply downloading and including Q library file into scripts.
+It can be done by using preferred dependency management system or by simply
+downloading and including Q library file into scripts.
-For example see the source file from manual testing bundle: `test/manual/jsRestClientBundle/Resources/views/promise.test.html.twig`.
+For example see the source file from manual testing bundle:
+`test/manual/jsRestClientBundle/Resources/views/promise.test.html.twig`.

 More info on Q and promises: https://github.com/kriskowal/q.